Supplies You Will Need

 Price your items to sell!
 You finally got it out of your house, you don’t want to bring it back home!
 A good rule of thumb is to price items at 25 to 40% of retail.
 (60-75% off!)
 Keep in mind what you would pay for that item at a consignment sale.

+CLICK HERE for all the details on why you absolutely positively should mark your items to discount AND to donate!!!
 Something is better than nothing: Mark your items to discount to 50% off on the last day of the sale.
 You will see this option when entering your tag information.
 Please also consider marking your items to donate.
+(We often offer a special 75% off FLASH SALE for your items marked with the D so you can still make a bit of $ before they are donated!)
 We help so many great organizations with your donated items!
-IF YOU DONATE ALL YOUR ITEMS AND WILL NOT BE PICKING UP ANY OF THEM AFTER SORT, YOU ALSO QUALIFY FOR DROP-AND-GO CHECK IN.)
+(IF YOU DONATE ALL YOUR ITEMS AND WILL NOT BE PICKING UP ANY OF THEM AFTER SORT, YOU ALSO QUALIFY FOR DROP-AND-GO CHECK IN--this is HUGE y'all, HUGE!)

 Enter, Print & Place Tags

+When you are done entering your items into the system, you will need to print, cut and attach your tags.
 Print your tags using black ink, with your printer on NORMAL quality.
-Best quality is not recommended as it uses too much ink and the barcodes often bleed together ,making scanning difficult.
+Best quality is NOT recommended as it uses too much ink and the barcodes often bleed together, making scanning difficult.
 Our tags print 8 to a page (If you are trying to print and the system is asking you for a "print code" please log out and log back in from the link on OUR website.)
+Special Note: Any "copy shop" will do most of this work for you!!
+Once you click the "generate tags" button in the system, you will have created a PDF with all your tag info in it.
+You can email this file to any place with a printer (Staples, Office Depot etc) and ask them to print (and cut!) them for you.
+Be sure to tell them to print on white card stock.

 For shoes punch a hole in the tag and tie it on, or use a safety pin to pin the tag on.
 Do not use packing tape on shoes, it comes off.

-For books & dvds use packing tape to attach the tag to the back cover.
+For books, puzzles, games & dvds use painter's tape (masking tape!) to attach the tag to the back cover.
+Do NOT use stickers or packaging tape

 Please see the tabs for "items we specifically do not accept" and "what to consign" for more detailed information.